SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 {: .instructor_notes :}

 #### The torsion (dihedral) angle potential
 The torsion energy is defined for every 4 sequentially bonded atoms.
-The torsion angle $$\phi$$ is the angle of rotation about the covalent bond between the middle two atoms and the potential is given by:
+The torsion angle $$\phi$$ is the angle of rotation about the covalent bond between the middle two atoms and the potential is given by a sum of periodic functions:
 {: .self_study_text :}
 - Defined for every 4 sequentially bonded atoms.
 - Sum of any number of periodic functions, *n* - periodicity,  $$\delta$$ - phase shift angle.